 Almost all babies are born with the ability to digest lactose, but lactase production normally decreases as an individual ages.
 About 65-70% of the world's population develops some degree of lactose intolerance by the time they reach adulthood.
 The intolerance can vary by race and ethnicity, with about 90-95% of northern Europeans retaining their ability to digest lactose and 95-100% of Asians and Native Americans becoming lactose intolerant.

 Tests of lactose intolerance are often not necessary.
 If a doctor suspects a patient has lactose intolerance, then a trial of a lactose free diet may be recommended.
-If the symptoms improve with this treatment then the patient will probably not need to have any further tests.
+If the symptoms improve after 5-7 days of avoidance of lactose-containing foods then the patient will probably not need to have any further tests.

 Two different types of lactose tolerance tests are available.
 They both involve the collection of a fasting sample.
 The person tested is given a liquid to drink that contains a standard amount of lactose.
 A series of timed samples is then collected and tested.